Stade Marcel Picot

 The Stade Marcel Picot is a stadium located in Tomblaine, France, near the city of Nancy.
 Built in 1926, it is used by Ligue 2 football team Nancy.

 The stadium was completely rebuilt and inaugurated in its new configuration in 2003.
 It is now able to hold 20,087 people.

-Since summer 2010, Marcel-Picot is one of the very few French stadiums equipped with artificial turf.
+Since summer 2010, Marcel-Picot is one of very few French stadiums equipped with artificial turf.